The Game of Hog

 Problem 5 (4 pt)

 Implement the play function, which simulates a full game of Hog.
-Players take turns rolling dice until one of the players reaches the goal score, and the final scores of both players are returned by the function.
+Players take turns rolling dice until one of the players reaches the goal score.
+The function then returns the final scores of both players.

 To determine how many dice are rolled each turn, call the current player's strategy function (Player 0 uses strategy0 and Player 1 uses strategy1).
-A strategy is a function that, given a player's score and their opponent's score, returns the number of dice that the current player will roll in the turn.
-An example strategy is always_roll_5 which appears above play.
+A strategy is a function that, given a player's score and their opponent's score, returns the number of dice that the current player will roll in that turn.
+A simple example strategy is always_roll_5 which appears above play.

 To determine the updated score for a player after they take a turn, call the update function.
 An update function takes the number of dice to roll, the current player's score, the opponent's score, and the dice function used to simulate rolling dice.
 It returns the updated score of the current player after they take their turn.
-Two examples of update functions are simple_update andsus_update.
+Two examples of update functions are simple_update and sus_update.
+Remember, update functions return the player's total score after their turn, not just the change in score.

-If a player achieves the goal score by the end of their turn, i.e. after all applicable rules have been applied, the game ends. play will then return the final total scores of both players, with Player 0's score first and Player 1's score second.
+The game ends when a player reaches or exceeds the goal score by the end of their turn, after all applicable rules have been applied. play will then return the final total scores of both players, with Player 0's score first and Player 1's score second.

 Some example calls to play are: